alfred1137/alfred1137.github.io/memory-bank/activeContext.md

     5. Asking the user to confirm the changes and re-run checks.
 - **Current State:** Chapter 00, Chapter 01, and Chapter 02 are migrated, deployed, and all identified `html-proofer` errors are resolved.
 The fix for missing image alt attributes has been verified through successful redeployment.
 - **Lesson Learned:** Ensure all images within post content have descriptive `alt` attributes for accessibility and to prevent deployment errors, even if not explicitly detailed in all theme guides.
-- **Next Steps:** Proceed with migrating subsequent blog posts (Step 2 of the plan), starting with Chapter 05.
+- **Next Steps:** Proceed with migrating subsequent blog posts (Step 2 of the plan), starting with Chapter 06.
-- **Current State:** Chapter 00, Chapter 01, Chapter 02, Chapter 03, and Chapter 04 are migrated, deployed, and all identified `html-proofer` errors are resolved.
+- **Current State:** Chapter 00, Chapter 01, Chapter 02, Chapter 03, Chapter 04, and Chapter 05 are migrated, deployed, and all identified `html-proofer` errors are resolved.
 The fix for missing image alt attributes has been verified through successful redeployment.